alee2602/alee2602/README.md

 🔭 At the moment, my area of interest is data science.

 🎹 I like music a lot.
 I feel it describes, to a large extent, who I am as a person.
-I listen to a bit of everything, but my favorite genre is pop.

 <br> <br>

 <p align="center">